ArnaudBuchholz/gpf-js/doc/tutorials/COVERAGE.md

 host/wscript | wscript.echo.1 | WScript.Echo can't be bound to WScript and is not testable.
 compability/promise | compability.promise.1 | Exception handling inside promise handlers are securing the code.
 No time was spent to understand how exceptions could occur in some particular case.
 compatibility/object | wscript.node.1 | When WScript is simulated with NodeJS, the member __proto__ exists
+read | flavor.1 | When flavors are used, the gpf.fs namespace might be missing